AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

     Make sure that ossClient.shutdown is called after the new OSSClient command is run.

-## InterruptedException occurs when ossClient.shutdown is called
+## What do I do if InterruptedException occurs when ossClient.shutdown is called?

 -   Cause